DInnaD/labnotebook/content/lab-notebook/2010-12-30-parameter-exploration-in-adaptive-dynamics-branching.md

 ---
+categories:
+- ecology
 comments: true
-date: 2010-12-30 16:52:09
+date: 2010-12-30T16:52:09Z
-layout: post
+redirects:
+- /wordpress/archives/693
+- /archives/693
 slug: parameter-exploration-in-adaptive-dynamics-branching
-title: Parameter exploration in adaptive dynamics branching
-redirects: [/wordpress/archives/693, /archives/693]
-categories:
-- ecology
 tags:
 - adaptive-dynamics
+title: Parameter exploration in adaptive dynamics branching
+url: /2010/12/30/parameter-exploration-in-adaptive-dynamics-branching/
 ---

 Ran a series of simulations overnight to explore aspects of time-to-branching at different phases of the branching process.
 Still using only 16 replicates per data point, though increased maximum time for a run another order of magnitude to avoid timing out runs influencing the dataset for the slow-rate parameters.
 Still seems to suggest a regime beyond which branching becomes completely improbable.
 Not clear that the transition is a sharp as the Arrhenius approximation might suggest.